MazamaScience/reports/CA/revised_draft_AB_617.md

 ----
 # Community monitoring component
 > AB 617 has provided critical support for community-based air quality monitoring.
 People need information in order to understand local problems, take action in the near term, and advocate for permanent solutions in the long term.
-Expanded monitoring at the neighborhood level also builds trust in the policy process and helps focus pollution control agency attention on problem areas and sources ([Brookings Report: Climate policy, environmental justice,and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).
+Expanded monitoring at the neighborhood level also builds trust in the policy process and helps focus pollution control agency attention on problem areas and sources ([Brookings Institution Report](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

 AB 617 requires the [CARB Governing Board](https://ww2.arb.ca.gov/about/leadership), with input from air districts and communities, to identify communities to deploy [community air monitoring](https://ww2.arb.ca.gov/capp-resource-center/community-air-monitoring.
 When a community is selected for air monitoring, air districts, working with the community, must deploy community air monitoring within 12 months.